exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 depended on the number and order of signatures put over said transaction.
-Therefore, the anchoring service faced a problem of [transaction malleability][transaction_malleability] - there was a chance that an anchoring transaction containing a certain Exonum state hash could be mutated by some malicious validator.
+Therefore, the anchoring service faced a problem of [transaction malleability][transaction_malleability] - there was a chance that an anchoring transaction could be mutated by some malicious validator.
 The validator would use a different set of signatures for the same transaction and commit it to the Bitcoin network.
 This would make the original transaction ineligible for inclusion into the Bitcoin blockchain.